-The overflight notification area established for the Airport, within which developers of new residential development projects shall record an overflight notification document as a condition of development approval, is depicted on Exhibit III-4.
-Note that the overflight notification area shown on the map reflects traffic patterns including the circling approach procedure to Runway 27R and closed-pattern flight training activity.
-The traffic patterns used in this analysis are based on previous noise analyses conducted at the Airport that provide a representative modeling of arrival and departure operations and information provided by airport traffic control personnel.
+The overflight notification area established for the Airport, within which developers of new residential development projects shall record an overflight notification document as a condition of development approval, is depicted in green on Exhibit III-4.
+Note that the overflight notification area reflects the left traffic pattern associated with Runway 6 and the right traffic pattern associated with Runway 24.
+Radar flight track data from two days in August 2006 were used to define the extent of the overflight notification area for the Airport.
+The radar flight track data were supplied by the SDCRAA's Noise Office and provide a representative sample of arrival and departure operations at the Airport.
 Additional information regarding the overflight notification area is provided in Chapter 4.